How to install and configure LEMP on Debian 12

 Related:

-Run the command line below and type “Y” to confirm the installation MariaDB Server.
+Execute the command line below and type ”Y"To confirm the installation MariaDB Server.

 sudo apt install mariadb-server

-Run the command line:
+Execute the command line:

 sudo mysql_secure_installation

-How to Install and Configure LEMP on Debian 12
+How to install and configure LEMP on Debian 12

 Secure SQL #1